panzerdp/dmitripavlutin.com/content/posts/140-promise/index.md

 ## 3. Chain of promises

 As seen above, a promise encapsulates the result of an asynchronous operation.
-You can use anyhow you want a promise: return, use as argument, assign to variables.
+You can use anyhow you want a promise: return, use as an argument, assign to variables.

 But that's only half of the benefits that a promise can provide.

 What's also important is that promises can create chains to handle multiple dependent asynchronous operations.

-The technical side of chaining consists of the fact that `.then()`, as well as `.catch()` methods on a promise return by themselves promises.
+The technical side of chaining consists of the fact that `.then()`, as well as `.catch()` methods on by themselves a promise.

 For example, let's create an async function that doubles a number with a delay of 1 second: